 The Anniversary of the Six Day War

-For the citizens of the rebirthed nation not yet two decades old, the liberation from occupation and the reunification of the Eternal City of Jerusalem was more than a military triumph.
+For the citizens of the rebirthed nation not yet two decades old, the liberation and reunification of the Eternal City of Jerusalem was more than a military triumph.
 The Six Day War altered the course of history.

 VOICES FROM THE PAST